Skip to main content

 One thing I really like about this combination of nuts, bolts and gears is the flexibility.
 For example, here I put two gears with a wooden spacer in between them on the bolt.
 The gears are fixed on the bolt but the bolt is allowed to turn in the frame.
 So now the two gears turn together.

-One thought to “Nuts, Bolts and Gears – Experiment”
+3 thoughts to “Nuts, Bolts and Gears – Experiment”

 1. Hey!
 Is it possible we could get the laser cutting files for this?
 A friend and I are trying to do a project that includes this type of movement.
 Thanks!